uidaholib/main-web-redesign_draft/content/services/reserve/howto.md

 What this means for U of I instructors:

-- Each course may be allotted up to 2 books, equaling a total of no more than 800 pages, to be digitized as CDL items.
+- Each course may be allotted no more than 800 pages to be digitized as CDL items.
-- We can only provide a digitized or physical version of a book: not both at the same time.
+- We can only provide a digitized or physical version of a book: not both at the same time, unless the library has acquired more than one copy of the book.

 What this means for U of I students: